Habibur-Rahaman-0786/PyChat/CONTRIBUTING.md

 1. Fork the repository
 2. Clone your fork locally
 3. Navigate to the build directory: `cd build`
+4. Run the backend.py file: `python backend.py`
-4. Run the gui.py file: `python gui.py`
+5. Run the gui.py file: `python gui.py`

 ### Code Contributions
 1. Commit your changes with a descriptive message